-VIDEO LECTURES- (50% of your grade) These documentaries are located in various places: You can stream or purchase some from Amazon, view others on Youtube, Netflix or Dropbox.
+VIDEO LECTURES- (50% of your grade) These documentaries are located in various places: You can stream or purchase some from Amazon, view others on Youtube, NePlix or Dropbox.
 You are to view each program and then fill out the outline.
 There are 2 videos per week in the fall and spring semesters and 6 videos per week in the summer terms.
-These will cover the entire spectrum of American Music.
-There is a documentary on Jazz, a 4 part series on Country Music, a two part series on the Blues, a two part series on Latin Music.
+These will cover the en.re spectrum of American Music.
+There is a documentary on Jazz, a 4 part series on Country Music, a two part series on the Blues, a two part series on La=n Music.
 SoundBreaking is a 10 part documentary series made by PBS.
 Sonic Highways is an 8 part series made by rock musician Dave Grohl.
-We will watch a 4 part series on Netflix called Rap Evolution.
+We will watch a 4 part series on NePlix called Rap Evolu=on.
 Also included are overviews of decades from the 50's through the 90's.
 There is overlap of alot of the material, but that will help you see what is important and reinforce what happened in each decade.